IvankvKharkiv/ivnfolio.site/README.md

 To run project locally:
 1. clone repository
 2. clone folders from public: https://github.com/IvankvKharkiv/publicfilesforivnfoliosite to yoursitefolder/storage/app/public
+3. delete file: "public\index.php" and rename file "public\index_local_env_config.php" to "public\index.php"
-3. run composer install
+4. run composer install
-4. Delete yoursitefolder/public/storage folder
+5. Delete yoursitefolder/public/storage folder
-5. Create symbolic link instead of it php artisan storage:link
+6. Create symbolic link instead of it php artisan storage:link
-6. Connect app with your DB via .env file
+7. Connect app with your DB via .env file
-7. run php artisan migrate
+8. run php artisan migrate
-8. run php artisan db:seed
+9. run php artisan db:seed
-9. in xamp go to http://localhost/yoursitefolder/public/ and it should work perfectly fine!
+10. in xamp go to http://localhost/yoursitefolder/public/ and it should work perfectly fine!
-10. !!!!! important !!!!!
+11. !!!!! important !!!!!
 Do not use "php artisan serve" because it does not serve video from server in appropriate way.